Cultural experiences on the Limestone Coast prove that this South Australian region has more to offer than just its geological wonders.

 Discover history and heritage

-If you are hungry for more history afterwards, pay a visit to Yallum Park.
+Do you want to learn more about Aussie history, but are tired of spending hours in a museum?
+Pay a visit to Yallum Park.
 This hidden gem, located west of Penola, is said to be Australia’s best-preserved Victorian house.
 With its antique furniture, original wallpapers and beautiful ornaments, the two-storey villa offers visitors a close insight on home life in the late 1800s.

 Celebrate the Coast’s culture at local festivals

 Not a fan of music?
 No problem.
 Only days after Generations in Jazz wraps up, the Penola Coonawarra Arts Festival opens its doors.
-From artists, to authors, filmmakers and even more musicians – this festival gives them all a place to display their work.
+From artists, to authors, filmmakers and musicians – this festival gives them all a place to display their work.

 But most importantly it shows one thing: The Limestone Coast is not only a destination for outdoor enthusiasts, but has also transformed into one of South Australia’s most vibrant cultural hubs.